Last updated on November 15th, 2019 at 12:36 am

 Best-selling author, Steven Pressfield, says:

-“…the more fear we feel about a specific enterprise, the more certain we can be that that enterprise is important to us and to the growth of our soul.
+“…the more fear we feel about a specific enterprise, the more certain we can be that that enterprise is important to us and the growth of our soul.
 That’s why we feel so much resistance.
 If it meant nothing to us, there’d be no resistance.”

-Resistance is the flash light shining on what you are being called to do.
+Resistance is the flashlight shining on what you are being called to do.

 “Even though I think I don’t have the time to go to college, I am going to make an appointment with a college counselor and talk about this fear because I deserve this dream.”

-When you see resistance coming up as you narrow in on your dream with whispers of “This is stupid!” or “I can’t do this!” take a piece of paper and write them down on one side of the paper and try to remember if these whispers aren’t fears put on your when you were much younger.
-Maybe you have an older sibling who used to tell you that your dream “was stupid.”
-Or maybe a parent or a teacher made you feel like you couldn’t do certain things.
+When you see resistance coming up as you narrow in on your dream with whispers of “But this is stupid!” or “But I can’t do this!” take a piece of paper and write them down on one side of the paper and try to remember if these whispers aren’t fears put on your when you were much younger.

 What was said to you as a kid was a lie.

-When you see resistance coming up, practice telling yourself positive statements like, “Even though putting on a swimsuit makes me feel foolish, I am going to learn to swim anyway because I deserve this dream to swim in a triathlon.”
+“Even though putting on a swimsuit makes me feel foolish, I am going to learn to swim anyway because I deserve this dream to swim in a triathlon.”